symphonyoss/bot-unfurl/README.md

 ## Configuration

-unfurl bot is configured via a single, optional [EDN](https://github.com/edn-format/edn) file that's specified on the command line.
+unfurl bot is configured via a single, optional [EDN](https://github.com/edn-format/edn) file that may be specified on the command line.
 This configuration file contains the coordinates of the various endpoints, certificates, knickknacks and gewgaws that Symphony needs in order for a bot to connect to a pod.

-It also allows one to optionally:

-* specify how [Jolokia](https://jolokia.org/) is configured (used for server-side monitoring)
-* specify a blacklist of host names that the bot should never, under any circumstances, unfurl
-  * The blacklist can either be provided inline in the configuration file, in separate text files (blacklist entries separated by whitespace in each file), or both (in which case the various lists are merged and de-duped).
-Each blacklist file may be hosted anywhere that can be read by [`clojure.core/slurp`](https://clojure.github.io/clojure/clojure.core-api.html#clojure.core/slurp).
-  * Note that host names are matched "end to end", so if the blacklist contains an entry such as ".xxx", all host names that end with ".xxx" will be ignored (blacklisted)
-* provide the coordinates of an HTTP proxy

 ### Configuration File Format